Reckue/reckue-langs/README.md

 ## 0.3.6 - Migration to OOP
 - Move all page files into classes.
 Except start.js and mocks.js
 - Added popup words.
 It's can't change real data, but the front is done.
 - Some small changes in mocks.js and other scripts.

+## 0.3.8 - Fix Builder
+- Builder doesn't break pseudo-element "before" anymore